minh0722/Sharpmake/README.md

 published platform support for most video game consoles for that exact reason.
 We will not accept merge requests for new platforms that are not completely open for development.

+## Some important sharpmake attributes

+### Project - located at Sharpmake/Project.cs
+- project.Name
+- project.SharpmakeCsFileName - File name of the c# project configuration, ex: "MyProject.sharpmake"
+- project.SharpmakeCsPath - Path of the CsFileName, ex: "c:\dev\MyProject"
+- project.SourceRootPath - Root path of source file for this project, ex: "c:\dev\MyProject\src"
+- project.RootPath - RootPath used as key to generate ProjectGuid and as a path helper for finding source files
+- project.AdditionalSourceRootPaths - More source directories to parse for files in addition to SourceRootPath
+- project.SourceFiles - Files in the project, may be full path of partial path from SourceRootPath
+- project.SourceFilesCompileExtensions - File that match this regex compile
+- project.SourceFilesFilters - if !=  null, include only file in this filter
+- project.SourceFilesExclude - Excluded files from the project, removed from SourceFiles
+- project.SourceFilesIncludeRegex - files that match SourceFilesIncludeRegex and SourceFilesExtension from source directory will make SourceFiles
+- project.SourceFilesFiltersRegex - Filters SourceFiles list
+- project.SourceFilesExcludeRegex - Sources file that match this regex will be excluded from build
+- project.SourceFilesBuildExclude - Sources file to exclude from build from SourceFiles